lmdragun/disabledintech/README.md

 _Note that outcomes for violating the rules will depend on the severity of the offense.
 It is possible that the first two steps will not take place if the health or safety of a member is or could potentially be at risk._

 Repealing of permanent bans will involve the mods discussing the issue between themselves and with anyone who was directly affected by the behavior, as well as a probationary period if the ban is lifted.

+#### These rules and CoC will be edited and updated as necessary.
+Slack members will be notified of any major changes through #`_announcements`.